-We’ve put together a guide to TikTok marketing in different industries, with high-engagement examples for inspiration.
+We’ve put together a guide to TikTok marketing strategy in different industries, with high-engagement examples for inspiration.

 The different TikTok video formats

-Like most social media platforms, TikTok has a range of media formats to choose from.
+Like most social media platforms, TikTok has a range of video formats to choose from.
 Each one comes with its own set of pros and cons.